fpereiro/proof/notes.md

 e1   (1m)
 ```

-- Same list but describing functions and tracking interdependencies.
 - Notes: If a configuration calls itself, we ignore that for interdependency purposes.
 A n argument version of a function x will be referred to as "narg x".
+- Same list but describing functions and tracking interdependencies:

 ```